hyperledger/indy-hipe/text/0161-generic-token/README.md

 Transactions with fees may be added or removed from this list.

 ### Incorporation with Hyperledger Indy
 Hyperledger Indy provides the code base for Indy ledgers.
 This code base may be extended with plugins.
 Ledger plugins add new transactions and sub-ledgers to the transactions and sub-ledgers already defined by Hyperledger Indy.
+This document introduces plugins for generic token transactions, which may be incorporated into any Indy ledger.

 #### Ledger Plugins
 The process for adding plugins to Hyperledger Indy is explained in [Hyperledger's indy-plenum repository](https://github.com/hyperledger/indy-plenum/blob/master/docs/source/plugins.md).